mastersign/mdgraphextract/README.md

 without spaces after the command name.

 During the extraction, the command group(s) are specified with the option `group`.

+If an edge is selected by the group(s), the two referenced nodes are selected too, despite thier group tags.

 Example Markdown document: